Supply Chain & Logistics Education: Ask the Professorsâ€Š—â€Š2016 Edition

-Faculty members from some of the nation's leading logistics education programs share their thoughts on how higher education is preparing tomorrow's professionals for the challenges ahead.
+Faculty members from some of the nations leading logistics and supply chain education programs share their thoughts about how higher education is preparing tomorrows professionals for the challenges ahead.

 Q: What are the latest trends in logistics education, and how does your program address them?

 Gerard Burke, Georgia Southern University: A continuing trend is the challenge to attract students to pursue a career often perceived as humdrum.
 At Georgia Southern, we dispel this by illustrating the dynamic nature and variety of daily activities a supply chain manager encounters.
 We make explicit that every day is different when managing modern logistics services and transportation operations.

 Experiential learning is another trend seen as valuable to both hiring companies and students.
 Georgia Southern supports this trend in several ways.
 First, we help advertise and coordinate internship opportunities for credit that can help students gain valuable experience and contacts while completing degree requirements.
 A second way we foster experiential learning is via an active student club, which works with faculty to organize information sessions delivered by hiring companies.

 The club also organizes a roundtable event each semester that brings students and companies together to explore opportunities for internships and jobs.
 Other ways we support experiential learning include hosting external student case competitions, touring logistics facilities, and attending industry conferences.

 Jimmy Chen, Bucknell University: One trend is emphasizing the endless possibility of creating new logistics models.
 Because market demand keeps changing, students’ understanding of logistics should never be constrained by the common models they read in textbooks.
 For example, as online sales reach a record high, B2C service provider Jet.com uses some creative logistics concepts to bring value to customers.

 At Bucknell, we typically have students conduct semester research projects on some common logistics models.
 They not only have to present the models to demonstrate their understanding, but they also have to relate the models to real companies.